Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 When diagnosing the problem, it’s essential to look for other symptoms that can help narrow down the cause.

-Basil leaves can turn yellow with black spots for several different reasons.
+Basil leaves can become yellow with black spots for several different reasons.

-It is a very sensitive plant; even minor environmental changes can cause eaves to turn yellow with black spots.
+It is a very sensitive plant; even minor environmental changes can cause Basil to become yellow with black spots.

-The most common reason for yellow leaves with black spots is a lack of water.
+A lack of water is the most common reason for yellow leaves with black spots.

-Leaves will also turn yellow if the plant is not receiving enough water or if it is being overwatered.
+Leaves will also become yellow if the Basil is not receiving enough water or being overwatered.

-If you have a basil plant, you may notice that the leaves turn yellow.
+If you have a basil plant, you may notice that the leaves become yellow.
 While this is a common problem, it can be frustrating to see your plant suffer.

 So, should you remove yellow leaves from basil plants?